 In Japan, it was used medically for people who suffer from intense cases of rheumatoid arthritis.
 It was also used for achy muscles and inflammatory diseases.
 Like anything that becomes successful, cryotherapy began to spread… now used in Europe by trainers and their athletes, as well as physical therapists, speeding up recovery time, reducing pain, and helping people recover from surgery.

 A cold plunge session can have a quick and drastic impact on your feelings and wellbeing — a boost in energy levels, releasing endorphins to improve mood, reduce inflammation, and strengthen your immune system — all obtained by doing what most can’t imagine, sitting in a cold tub of water.
 Why do it?
 Because the benefits make it worth it.

 - Endorphins make you happy!
 Help fight depression when your body releases a natural dose of endorphins every time you plunge.
 Cold plunge is exposure to physiological stress in a controlled setting, so you can get high on your own supply.

 - Boost your immune system.
 Cold water immersion stimulates the production of peptides that aid in your body’s ability to fight off infection, viruses and bacteria.

 - Feel better in your body.
-Cold water exposure stimulates blood flow, circulating oxygenated blood, reducing inflammation and allowing your body to better heal itself.
+Cold water exposure stimulates blood flow, circulating oxygenated blood, allowing your body to better heal itself.
 Athletes and those with a physically demanding lifestyle cold plunge to accelerate recovery and improve overall performance.

 - Tame your fight or flight responses.
 Deeper roots can withstand stronger storms.
 By exposing your body to stress in a controlled environment, you can be better equipped to respond to the inevitable stress of daily life.